meichinpang/meichinpang.github.io/_posts/2025-01-27-the-future-is-ai.md

     </div>
 </div>

 Most AI researchers usually use Python for different machine-learning applications, but I came across this book about Julia at the local book store of the Tohoku University.
-Julia provides powerful libraries like `Flux.jl` and `MLJ.jl`, which enables fast model training and deep learning with automatic differentiation.
-While I am very comfortable with using Python, I am opened to learning Julia as my next programming language, just like my Japanese professors, who are opened to adopting AI in their research,
+Like Python, Julia also provides powerful libraries such as `Flux.jl` and `MLJ.jl`, which enables fast model training and deep learning with automatic differentiation.
+While I am very comfortable with using Python, I am opened to learning Julia as my next programming language, just like my Japanese professors, who are opened to adopting AI in their research.

 **References:**